AhmadZuhdi/yolo-budget/README.md

 - Red: Over budget
 - Percentage of budget used

+### Quick Transaction Defaults
+Save time when creating transactions by setting default values in Settings:
+- **Default Account** — Pre-fills the account field when creating new transactions
+- **Default Budget** — Pre-fills the budget field for automatic categorization

 ## PWA Installation

 The app includes a `manifest.json` and automatic service worker generation via `vite-plugin-pwa`.
 To make it fully installable: